 Our high school curriculum takes a holistic approach.
 It is designed to be application-oriented and tailored to the learning needs of every student.
 We want our students to be able to apply their knowledge rather than memorise it from books and class notes.
 Our curriculum is based on the CBSE standards, and we offer English, mathematics (both basic and standard for Class X), science, social science, languages (second and third), computers, and art.
 Economics is introduced as a separate subject beginning in Class IX.
 Students take practical classes in well-equipped laboratories for physics, chemistry, and biology as prescribed by the curriculum.
 A multidisciplinary approach is used, and art integrated learning is an important component of the curriculum.

-Students may choose to take up Hindi, Kannada, Sanskrit, French, or German as second languages up to Class X. The same languages are also offered in Class VIII as third languages.
+Students may choose to take up Hindi, Kannada, Sanskrit, French, or German as second languages for Classes IX and X.

 We assess our students not only at the end of the term but also throughout the academic year using a variety of criteria.
 This ensures that students strive to learn and grow throughout the year rather than relying on rote learning just before a big exam.
 We have devised a strategy for identifying each student's progress while also determining where they need to improve.
 The goal is for students to gain a thorough understanding of each subject.